gofore/aws-training/workshop/README.md

 The workshop demo consists of a Java application that is a super crappy version of google image search utilizing microservice architecture and CloudFormation powered infrastructure templates.

+See the [Getting Started](/docs/getting_started.md) guide on how to set up your tools and environment.

 ## Application architecture

 The Java application includes three modules (micro services):